-All of the sessions over both days provided valuable information, shared personal experiences and ultimately led to an open discussion of the difficulties being faced by the language education community at the moment.
+All of the sessions over both days provided valuable information and shared personal experiences.
+Our panel discussions at the end of the second day were especially well received as they provided insights from managers, from teachers and also from students and ultimately led to an open discussion of the difficulties being faced by the language education community at the moment.
 Sharing with colleagues in this way allowed us to reinforce the support felt within the network and #eaqualsfamily.

-Eaquals AGM 2020
+Eaquals AGM & EGM 2021